LOWER EYELID BLEPHAROPLASTY NEWPORT BEACH

 WHAT IS LOWER EYELID BLEPHAROPLASTY?
 WHAT IS EYELID BAG SURGERY?

 The goal of lower eyelid blepharoplasty is to make your eyes appear more rested and vibrant.
 The art of this surgery is found in the natural results that Dr. Joseph can achieve.
-The surgery itself customarily addresses puffiness of the lower eyelids caused by visible orbital fat.
+The surgery itself customarily addresses undereye bags and puffiness of the lower eyelids caused by visible orbital fat.

 Though most surgeons will remove this fat to “get rid of the puffiness,” this is not always the best approach.
 Dr. Joseph’s experience and focus around the eyes, means he will be able to tailor an approach specific to your concerns, problems, and goals.
-Many people will comment on your how rested you look and your improved appearance, without knowing that you had anything done.
+After surgery, many people will comment on how rested you look and your improved appearance, without knowing that you had anything done.

-This is the first question that must be asked.
+This is the most common question we hear in our practice.
 Surprisingly, the answer may be no. If you are trying to improve the appearance of tired, puffy, or heavy eyelids, as described above, there are often a multitude of contributing factors.
 Surgery may be part of the plan.
 However, treating volume changes, skin changes, or muscle contraction alone, or in combination, will be a vital part of maximizing your results.
+During your consultation with Dr. Joseph in his Newport Beach office, you will learn about each type of treatment, and discuss your unique goals.
+Together you will develop a plan to give you the best results possible.

 Surgeons from different specialties may offer this procedure to their patients.
 As an oculofacial plastic surgeon specializing in eyelid surgery, Dr. Joseph focuses his practice on this area and this type of surgery.
 This enables Dr. Joseph to tailor the surgery to your specific needs and goals.
 Dr. Joseph is excited to bring this level of specialized care to Newport Beach.

 Any surgery requiring an incision will leave a scar.
 Unsightly scars occur when the surgeon does not plan, create, or stitch the incision in an ideal fashion.
-Oftentimes, Dr. Joseph is able to perform the entire surgery through a small, completely hidden incision on the inside surface of the eyelid.
+Often times, Dr. Joseph is able to perform the entire surgery through a small, completely hidden incision on the inside surface of the eyelid.
 This is called a transconjunctival incision blepharoplasty, and is a very specialized approach to lower eyelid surgery.

 This surgery can be performed with minimal anesthetic.
 Often a combination of local anesthetic and sedatives delivered intravenously by an anesthesiologist can be used to maximize comfort and relaxation.
 Dr. Joseph will discuss all of your options with you during your consultation.